 Section 602.
-Site Plan Review {Amended, Effective 02/28/23}
+Site Plan Review {Amended, Effective 01/22/13}

-The purpose and objectives of the Site Plan Review requirements are to conserve the Town's natural beauty and visual character and to provide for public safety and environmental stewardship of the immediate neighborhood including light and noise and by ensuring that structures, signs and other improvements are properly related to their sites and to surrounding sites and structures, especially in regard to the natural terrain and landscaping, and that the exterior appearance of structures, signs and other improvements harmoniously relates to their environment.
+The purpose and objectives of the Site Plan Review requirements are to conserve the Town's natural beauty and visual character and to provide for public safety and environmental stewardship of the immediate neighborhood including light and noise and by insuring that structures, signs and other improvements are properly related to their sites and to surrounding sites and structures, especially in regard to the natural terrain and landscaping, and that the exterior appearance of structures, signs and other improvements harmoniously relates to their environment.

-B. Applicability

-- 1. Site Plan Review is required for all development proposals as outlined in Article IV of this Ordinance.
-In addition, Site Plan Review is required for a change of use when the new use is subject to Site Plan Review, unless otherwise exempted under Section 602.C.
-Nothing in this Section 602 shall be construed to prevent the ordinary repair and/or maintenance of existing structures and/or existing site improvements. - 2.
+- B. Applicability - 1.
+Site Plan Review is required for all development proposals as outlined in Article IV of this Ordinance.
+In addition, , in accordance with the provisions of this Ordinance.
+In addition Site Plan Review is required for the following activities: - a.
+A change of use when the new use is subject to Site Plan Review, except that a change of use of an existing building in the VC-I District from a restaurant to retail trade or from retail trade to a restaurant may be approved by the Town Planner as allowed in Section 602 (C)(c) (1), provided the building is located on a lot which does not abut a lot in residential use and no change occurs to the existing elements and features of the site except for necessary changes to the content of signage. - b.
+A reduction in the number of or a reconfiguration of parking spaces serving a restaurant in the VC-I District, where such reduction or reconfiguration is allowed under Section 514(A)(5) of this Ordinance as amended on April 3, 2001; such reduction may be approved by the Town Planner as allowed in Section 602(C)(c) (1). - 2.
 Build according to plan.
-Construction, site development and landscaping shall be carried out in accordance with the plans, drawings, sketches, and other documents approved by the required reviewing authority, unless altered with approval. - 3.
+Construction, site development and landscaping shall be carried out in accord with the plans, drawings, sketches, and other documents approved by the Project Review Board, unless altered with Board approval.
+Nothing in this subsection shall be construed to prevent ordinary repair, maintenance and improvement of existing structures and facilities. - 3.
 Multiple Reviews.
-When a development is subject to multiple reviews such as Site Plan Review, Design Review, and/or Subdivision Review, the Project Review Board shall conduct a concurrent review; the project is required to meet the criteria and standards of all ordinances under review.
+When a development is subject to multiple reviews such as Site Plan Review, Design Review, and/or Subdivision Review, the Project Review Board shall conduct a concurrent review; the project is required to meet the criteria and standards of all ordinance under review.
 If Subdivision Review is required, the procedures of Subdivision Ordinance shall be used.
 If the development requires action by the Board of Appeals, Project Review Board review shall not commence until the Board of Appeals has made a decision.